fawaaz21buha/fawaaz21buha/README.md

 # 👋 Hi there, I'm Fawaaz!

-I'm a passionate *Frontend Developer* with a focus on building clean, responsive, and user-friendly web interfaces.
-I love turning ideas into real websites and learning new technologies along the way.
+I am an enthusiastic *Frontend Developer* dedicated to creating clean, responsive, and user-friendly web interfaces.
+I enjoy bringing ideas into actual websites and learning new technology in the process.

 ---